2020 NCAA Division I FBS football season: Player responses

 Several players from the Pac-12 announced a unity group titled #WeAreUnited to negotiate with the conference and league with specific demands in regards to the 2020 football season.
-Including some players willing to boycott if their ultimatum was not satisfied.
-Players from the Big Ten, created a similar unity which calls for increase in testing and safety protocols.
+Some players were willing to boycott if their ultimatum was not satisfied.
+Players from the Big Ten created a similar unity which called for increase in testing and safety protocols.

-Clemson quarterback Trevor Lawrence sparked a trend on Twitter with the hashtag, #WeWantToPlay, on August 9.
-Other players such as Justin Fields (Ohio State), Najee Harris (Alabama), and Chuba Hubbard (Oklahoma State), help contribute to make the hashtag No. 1 in the United States on Twitter.
-President Donald Trump shared Lawrence's tweet, stating "The student-athletes have been working too hard for their season to be cancelled." as well using the #WeWantToPlay hashtag.
+Clemson quarterback Trevor Lawrence sparked a trend on Twitter with the hashtag #WeWantToPlay, on August 9.
+Other players such as Justin Fields (Ohio State), Najee Harris (Alabama), and Chuba Hubbard (Oklahoma State) posted to help contribute to make the hashtag No. 1 on Twitter in the United States.
+Donald Trump shared Lawrence's tweet, stating "The student-athletes have been working too hard for their season to be cancelled." as well using the #WeWantToPlay hashtag.
 Later #WeAreUnited and #WeWantToPlay merged with players across the Power 5, with the goal of creating a union.
-Nick Saban joins other coaches, Jim Harbaugh and Ryan Day, by joining the movement, by stating players will be safer from the virus together as a team than at home.
+Nick Saban, Jim Harbaugh and Ryan Day joined the movement, stating that players would be safer from the virus together as a team than at home.

-Eight Nebraska players sued the Big Ten in late-August 2020, claiming that the conference's council did not actually vote on postponing the football season.
+Eight Nebraska players sued the Big Ten in late August 2020, claiming that the conference's council did not vote on postponing the football season.

 Teams opting out

-The newly independent UConn Huskies announced that they would opt out of the 2020 season.

-The Old Dominion Monarchs of Conference USA announced that they would opt out of the 2020 season.

-Independent New Mexico State Aggies announced that they would opt out of playing fall football and try to play in spring 2021.

-Independent UMass Minutemen initially announced that they would opt of playing fall football and hoped to construct a season in spring 2021, but the university reversed the decision in late September and announced its intention to play beginning in mid-October.
+Four teams opted out of their 2020 Fall football seasons as a result of the COVID-19 pandemic.